bhavyaEE/RISCV-CPU/README.md

 Working Pipelined CPU which successfully implements Reference Program (with NOPs).
 This branch was used to debug the changes made from the Pipeline branches referenced below; these were worked on by Isabel and Ethan to implement the structural changes for pipelining and adding new modules to achieve this.
 This branch contains that structural basis with further code additions and changes made during the debugging process to resolve errors which were done by Bhavya and Riya.

+Only the .vcd file for Gaussian PDF waveform has been uploaded since the other files were too large to upload, however the video files for all the waveforms are on the Google Drive.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------